kelvinmo/fernet-php/README.md

 # Fernet-PHP

-Fernet-PHP implementation of the [Fernet token specification](https://github.com/fernet/spec/blob/master/Spec.md) in PHP.
+Fernet-PHP is an implementation of the [Fernet token specification](https://github.com/fernet/spec/blob/master/Spec.md) in PHP.

 ## Requirements